bedax/system/INSTALL.md

 - NoScript (allow scripts globally, just use it for the other stuff)
 - HTTPS Everywhere
 - Privacy Badger
-- No Resource URI Leak (not needed for 57+)
-- Open Image in New Tab (by Maximus for pre-Quantum, and bedstash for post)
+- Open Image in New Tab (bedstash)
 - Vue.js devtools
-- DownThemAll

 ---